13 Best Natural DHT Blockers for Men with Hair Loss

 • Prostate size

 After six months, both the IPSS and Qmax decreased significantly in the stinging nettle group.
-For example, the IPSS decreased from 19.8 down to 11.8.
+For example, the IPSS decreased from 19.8 to 11.8.
 In the placebo group, it only decreased from 19.2 to 17.7.

 Stinging nettle’s ability to inhibit 5AR makes it great for men with AGA.